 The designer of this structure is building a wooden family cottage where mother nature rules supreme.
 Here, I received a heart-warming reception from choirs of birds and teams of acrobatic baboons.
 Once completed, this nest will offer the ultimate wilderness experience to nature enthusiasts.

 As I kept walking, the track got darker and darker.
 I didn’t see light at the end of the tunnel, literary.
-Turns out, this product is still work in progress.
-Upon completion, there will be an oulet on the other side of the thick vegetation cover.
+Turns out, this product is still under construction.
+Upon completion, there will be an outlet on the other side of the thick vegetation cover.

 This nature walk was out of the ordinary